min2ha/ukwa-site/content/target/63046/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Labour's Owen Smith 'stood by principles' on Brexit

 Owen Smith said he "stood by his principles" in calling for another EU referendum - a move which resulted in his sacking from Labour's shadow cabinet.
 The former shadow Northern Ireland secretary said Jeremy Corbyn had made a "mistake" in firing him.